Explaining the Holy Trinity to Children

 Most kids easily identify that they all start with the same three letters- tri.
 If the kids don’t figure it out on their own, I then reveal that each item has a set of things.
 A tricycle has three wheels, a triangle has three sides, a triceratops has three horns, etcetera.

 Finally, we talk about the Holy Trinity, another word with tri in it to signify that God is three persons in one.
+For older students I share with them the word “triune” which is an adjective used to describe God.
+It means “three in one.”

 The Holy Trinity, albeit a mystery that we may never completely understand, is central to our faith.
 The more we learn about the Trinity, the more we learn how God reveals Himself to us and how well He loves us.
 It’s never too early to start learning about God’s love for us; your children will never be too young to begin to unravel this beautiful mystery.